5 Great Eco-Friendly Dog Beds: Organic & Non-Toxic

 Removable washable cover

-Cotton canvas is not organic
+Wool filling is not certified organic

 Things to Consider when Buying Sustainable Dog Beds